 Understanding and Addressing Dog Anxiety

-Dog anxiety is a common issue that, when left unchecked, can lead to destructive behavior, chronic stress, or even aggression.
-While many popular training philosophies today push toward purely force-free approaches, the reality is that managing anxiety often requires a firmer foundation—one rooted in structure, consistency, and balanced leadership.
+Dog anxiety is a common issue that, if unaddressed, can lead to destructive behavior, chronic stress, or even reactivity.
+While many modern training philosophies promote purely reward-based approaches, managing anxiety effectively often requires more than just affection—it requires structure, consistency, and confident, balanced leadership.

 Recognizing the Signs

-An anxious dog may exhibit symptoms such as:
+An anxious dog may display behaviors such as:

 • Pacing or restlessness